TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 6/Hebrews 6.14.md

 ---

-saying, Surely blessing I will bless thee, and multiplying I will multiply thee.
+saying, "Surely blessing I will bless you, and multiplying I will multiply you."